Kaplan–Meier estimator: Derivation as a maximum likelihood estimator

-Kaplan–Meier estimator can be derived from maximum likelihood estimation of hazard function.
+Kaplan–Meier estimator can be derived from maximum likelihood estimation of the discrete hazard function.
 More specifically given $d_i$ as the number of events and $n_i$ the total individuals at risk at time $t_i$, discrete hazard rate $h_i$ can be defined as the probability of an individual with an event at time $t_i$.
 Then survival rate can be defined as:

 and the likelihood function for the hazard function up to time $t_i$ is:

 therefore the log likelihood will be:

 finding the maximum of log likelihood with respect to $h_i$ yields:

 where hat is used to denote maximum likelihood estimation.
 Given this result, we can write:

+More generally (for continuous as well as discrete survival distributions), the Kaplan-Meier estimator may be interpreted as a nonparametric maximum likelihood estimator.

 Benefits and limitations

 The Kaplan–Meier estimator is one of the most frequently used methods of survival analysis.
 The estimate may be useful to examine recovery rates, the probability of death, and the effectiveness of treatment.
 It is limited in its ability to estimate survival adjusted for covariates; parametric survival models and the Cox proportional hazards model may be useful to estimate covariate-adjusted survival.

+The Kaplan-Meier estimator is directly related to the Nelson-Aalen estimator and both maximize the empirical likelihood.